barzul-labrador/labrador-frontend-test/README.md

 # labrador-frontend-test

 You have json file "data.json" in parameter.
-The goal of this exercices is to create a table from it, add stylization and add some functionalities on it.
+The goal of this exercises is to create a table from it, add stylization and add some functionalities on it.
-First, create your own branch.
+First, create for this project.
-We need here one commit per exercice, to be able to see the progression of the development of the table.
 Add the end, create a pull request.

-First exercice : create a table from the json (in vanillaJs, not manually).
+First exercise : create a table from the json (in vanillaJs, not manually).

 The table as to be well formatted (table, tbody, ...).
 Each line of the table is a object from the json.
 We need to have a first line in the table, as the head of the table, corresponding to the name of the attribute in the json (name, january, ...)

-Second exercice : Add totals
+Second exercise : Add totals

 We need 2 new columns : 1 after "march" being the result of the whole quarters (Juanuary-February-March) and 1 after "June" being the result of the whole semester

-Third exercice : add pyjamas on table
+Third exercise : add pyjamas on table

 1. The background of the lines of the table has to alternate : red, e5e5e5, red, e5e5e5, ...
 2. The header of the table must not have such a background